syed-hamza/Skin-Cancer-Android-App/README.md

 From this we can conclude that eventhough nasnet fluctuates less than inception inception provides a better accuracy,hance can be used in the app.

 ## Regards
+I am a student in highschool and this is my first project using Deep Learning.
-The following project took me more than a month to make.
+The following project took me weekends for more than a month.
 I hope it is helpful to everyone reading this:).
 Suggetions are welcome.